arkency/posts/posts/2015-02-18-upgrade-capybara-webkit-to-1-dot-4-and-save-your-time.md

 That way you don't need to remember in the future to blacklist any external dependencies in your project.
-They make your test much **slower and unreliable** because of possible networking issue.
+They make your test much **slower and unreliable** because of possible networking issues.
 So blacklisting as much as possible will save you time on executing tests and on debugging such issues as mine.